My title

 Summary

 Businesses face difficult challenges at times.
-Thats part of building a successful business.
+That’s part of building a successful business.
 Some businesses overcome their challenges and thrive, while others fail to adapt and eventually cease to operate.
-I am personally doing everything I can to take care of our customers, crew, vessels and suppliers.
+We will continue to invest, evolve and innovate.
+As at 6th of December 2025, we have $2.26m in forward bookings and confidence in OSE, is at the highest levels ever.

 Written by David Hows